goosefacetiscali/GDPRtiscalitest/readme.md

 Although the tool is intended to function as a library, demonstration of its use can be done through command-line invocation.

+This project is designed to run on Python 3.11.1

 # Opening a Free AWS Account

 Amazon Web Services (AWS) offers a free tier that allows you to access various services without incurring costs for a limited period.
 Follow these steps to create your free AWS account: